Do you love refried beans? You can make Instant Pot refried beans in minutes and they will be the best refried beans you

 I do not salt the beans until after they have cooked.
 Some people think that the beans may become tough if you add salt prior to the cooking process.
 I personally just like to wait because the bacon grease can be a bit salty, and I want to see how much salt to add.

-My pressure cooker of choice in an Instant Pot.
+You can use a different type of a pressure cooker, but my favorite pressure cooker is the Instant Pot.
 I think hands down this is the best pressure cooker around.
 It acts like a slow cooker and yogurt maker.
 It can saute, it makes rice, and it makes some of the best oatmeal around.
 To say I am passionate about this is an understatement.